SauceLLC/sauce4strava/README.md

 Feature Highlights
 --------
- * Critical Power table for cycling activities.
+ * Critical Power table for cycling activities
- * Best Pace table for running activities.
+ * Best Pace table for running activities
- * TSS calculations.
+ * TSS calculations
- * FTP overrides for all athletes, regardless of subscription.
+ * FTP overrides for all athletes, regardless of subscription
- * Normalized Power calculations for selections in Analysis page.
+ * Normalized Power calculations for selections in Analysis page
- * Viewing cyclist's weight.
+ * Viewing cyclist's weight
  * VAM calculations for cycling climbs (BETA)
- * Inline comments system in Activity page.
+ * Inline comments system in Activity page
+ * Export TCX and GPX files for ALL rides and runs (BETA)

 Installation